sass/sass/README.md

   ensures that any change in name resolution caused by reordering a file causes an immediate error rather than an unexpected behavioral change.

+* Take the set of unprefixed modules that have such a member.
+Call this the *candidate module set*.

+* Remove all modules whose `@use` directives have a `show` clause that doesn't include the member name from the candidate module set.

+* Remove all modules whose `@use` directives have a `hide` clause that does include the member name from the candidate module set.

-* If such a member is defined in exactly one unprefixed module, use that module's definition.
+* If there's exactly one module left in the candidate module set, use that module's definition.

-* Otherwise, if such a member is defined in more than one unprefixed module, resolution fails.
-This ensures that, if a new version of a package produces a conflicting name, it causes an immediate error.
+* Otherwise, if there are multiple modules left, resolution fails.
+This ensures that if a new version of a package produces a conflicting name, it causes an immediate error.

-* Otherwise, if such a member isn't defined in any unprefixed module, resolution fails.
+* Otherwise, if the candidate module set is empty, resolution fails.

 The hyphenated syntax (`namespace-name`) was chosen in preference to other syntaxes (for example `namespace.name`, `namespace::name`, or `namespace|name`)